-General - The Plan is a defined contribution plan covering all full time and part time employees of Kansas City Power & Light Company (KCP&L), sponsored by Great Plains Energy Incorporated (the Company).
+General - The Plan is a defined contribution plan covering all full-time and part-time employees of Kansas City Power & Light Company (KCP&L), sponsored by Great Plains Energy Incorporated (the Company).
 The Plan provides that employees are eligible to make elective contributions to the Plan as of the first payroll period beginning on or after date of hire.
 The Company serves as the administrator of the Plan.
-Through June 30, 2009, Fidelity Management Trust Company (Fidelity) served as the trustee and recordkeeper of the Plan.
-Effective July 1, 2009, JP Morgan Retirement Plan Services (JP Morgan) serves as the recordkeeper for the Plan and JPMorgan Chase Bank, N.A. serves as the Plan's trustee.
-The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 (ERISA).
+J.P.
+Morgan Retirement Plan Services (JP Morgan) serves as the recordkeeper for the Plan and JPMorgan Chase Bank, N.A. serves as the Plan's trustee.
+The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended (ERISA).

 An Employee Stock Ownership Plan (ESOP) component was added to the Plan on January 1, 2002.
 The ESOP component consists of the portion of the Plan that is invested in Great Plains Energy Incorporated common stock.
 Adding this component gives participants the option of receiving a direct cash distribution of any dividends paid on such stock held in participant elective contribution accounts and, if they are 100% vested as of the dividend record date, their Company match accounts.
-Dividends paid on Company stock are automatically reinvested, unless the cash distribution was elected.
+Dividends paid on Company stock are automatically reinvested, unless cash distribution was elected.